 APA Style lists various style formats to follow when writing a dissertation, some of which may not seem obvious or necessary.
-These formatting requirements ensure consistency and bring your writing to a more academic standard.
-One such example is the use of nouns followed by numerals or letters.
+In addition, these formatting requirements ensure consistency and bring your writing to a more academic standard.
+For example, the use of nouns followed by numerals or letters.

 On Day 2 of Experiment 4